roku674/Slush/README.md

 your file is now ready
 run the mine(resource).bat ex: mineZEC.bat

-if you have anyquestions email Roku674@gmail.com
+if you have anyquestions email Roku674@gmail.com and title the email so I know its a github inquery.